mikel/mail/README.md

 API Policy
 ----------

 No API removals within a single point release.
-All removals to be depreciated with warnings for at least one MINOR point release before removal.
+All removals to be deprecated with warnings for at least one MINOR point release before removal.

 Also, all private or protected methods to be declared as such - though this is still I/P.